Claude Lévi-Strauss: Anthropological theories

 A preference for "functionalist" explanations dominated the social sciences from the turn of the 20th century through the 1950s, which is to say that anthropologists and sociologists tried to state the purpose of a social act or institution.
 The existence of a thing was explained, if it fulfilled a function.
-The only strong alternative to that kind of analysis was historical explanation, accounting for the existence of a social fact by stating how it came to be.
+The only strong alternative to that kind of analysis was a historical explanation, accounting for the existence of a social fact by stating how it came to be.

 The idea of social function developed in two different ways, however.
 The English anthropologist Alfred Reginald Radcliffe-Brown, who had read and admired the work of the French sociologist Émile Durkheim, argued that the goal of anthropological research was to find the collective function, such as what a religious creed or a set of rules about marriage did for the social order as a whole.
 Behind this approach was an old idea, the view that civilization developed through a series of phases from the primitive to the modern, everywhere in the same manner.
 All of the activities in a given kind of society would partake of the same character; some sort of internal logic would cause one level of culture to evolve into the next.
 On this view, a society can easily be thought of as an organism, the parts functioning together as do the parts of a body.
 In contrast, the more influential functionalism of Bronisław Malinowski described the satisfaction of individual needs, what a person derived by participating in a custom.

 In the United States, where the shape of anthropology was set by the German-educated Franz Boas, the preference was for historical accounts.
 This approach had obvious problems, which Lévi-Strauss praises Boas for facing squarely.
 Historical information seldom is available for non-literate cultures.
 The anthropologist fills in with comparisons to other cultures and is forced to rely on theories that have no evidential basis, the old notion of universal stages of development or the claim that cultural resemblances are based on some unrecognized past contact between groups.
 Boas came to believe that no overall pattern in social development could be proven; for him, there was no single history, only histories.